Special procedural guarantees

 Case law regarding the provision of special procedural guarantees in the asylum procedure has consolidated the approach of not implementing such guarantees.[7]

 In some cases supported by CPR, where applicants were not able to exercise procedural rights (e.g., provide comments to the interview report/summary report or to decision proposals) due to certified temporary medical reasons, extensions of the relevant deadlines were granted upon request.
-Such requests were typically refused within the context of Dublin procedures as SEF argued that it could not extend deadlines due to the direct applicability of EU Law.
-SEF refused to extended a deadline on the grounds that it could not do so in the case of Dublin procedures (due to the applicability of EU legislation).
 The duration of the postponement/extension of deadlines varied.
-AIMA’s practice in this regard was not yet clear at the time of writing.
+AIMA’s practice in this regard is not clear but in a case with serious health problems in 2024, it did not respond to the request for the use of special procedural guarantees and the extension of the applicable deadline was not granted.

 Exemption from special procedures